wilsonmar/oss-perf/tableau.md

 * [0:30] "People build dashboards and applications like these, drag and drop, at up to 10 times the speed of a traditional business intellegence system".

+ * Microsoft Power BI, Power Pivot, and Power View in Excel 2013, see http://www.jenunderwood.com/2014/01/02/understanding-the-differences-microsoft-power-bi-and-tableau/ and http://www.jenunderwood.com/blog.htm#BetterTogether
  * IBM Cognos Insight,
- * Microsoft Power View, see http://www.jenunderwood.com/2014/01/02/understanding-the-differences-microsoft-power-bi-and-tableau/
  * MicroStrategy Visual Insight,
  * Oracle Exalytics appliance,
  * SAS Visual Analytics Explorer,